jadecobra/python_tdd_exercises/source/data_structures/none.rst

 * :ref:`Is None a dictionary?<test_is_none_a_dictionary>`
 * :ref:`how can I test if something is the same object as None?<how to test if something is None>`
 * :ref:`how can I test if something is NOT the same object as None?<how to test if something is None>`
-* :ref:`how can I test if something is an instance of a class?<how to test if something is an instance of a class>`
-* :ref:`how can I test if something is NOT an instance of class<how to test if something is an instance of a class>`

 ----